wasmerio/ate/doc/design.md

 ATE uses asymmetric cryptography that is resistant to attacks from the scaled up quantum computer(s) of the future.
-While not a real threat today we must already build defence against future attacks as the distributed commit log is aimed to live for very long periods of time it thus attacks in the future will be able to attack data recorded in the past.
+While not a real threat today we must already build defence against future attacks as the distributed commit log is aimed to live for very long periods of time, thus attacks in the future will be able to attack data recorded in the past.
 Hence it is prudent to select and use algorithms that are resistant to quantum attacks.
 This is especially important as it is estimated at the time of writing that capable quantum based attacks on cryptographic will be